What’s so great about Progressive Web Apps?

 Accessing progressive web apps isn’t seamless quiet yet.
 They can be made available through a device’s native app store, and while a new standard makes it easy to publish them on the Google play store, at the time of writing it’s still difficult to do this on Apple’s App Store.

-Because they run in a browser, PWAs also don’t support native components and animations, such as the page transitions you might see while navigating the settings app on your mobile.
-These can be emulated, but it must be done manually, unlike native apps that can do this out of the box.
+Because they run in a browser, PWAs don’t support native components and animations, such as the page transitions you might see while navigating the settings app on your mobile.
+These can be emulated, but it must be done manually.
+Native apps can do this out of the box.
 As with any new technology, standards, benchmarks and best practice are still being worked out.
 There is always room for improvement and the reliability and versatility of PWAs make them a strong contender in an environment of device segregation.